 NA2.3 “SME/Industry Engagement and Big Data Value Chain” spent the first period setting up the business engagement programme for outreach to industry and started to initiate discussions with organisations to formalise potential collaborations including the Big Data Value Association.
 In addition, an initial market analysis was conducted in selected sections (marine, agriculture)

-JAR2.1 “Federated Open Data” has worked on the organisation of the EGI Conference session which gathered open data use cases and requirements from different data providers and research disciplines.
+JRA2.1 “Federated Open Data” has worked on the organisation of the EGI Conference session which gathered open data use cases and requirements from different data providers and research disciplines.
 The task has started collecting communities’ requirements through special template for requirements collection to capture plans and need for data management.
-Using the feedback obtained from the communities in the form of requirement questionnaires, a milestone report M4.1 "Open Data Platform: requirements and implementation plans" is being prepared.
+Using the feedback obtained from the communities in the form of requirement questionnaires, a milestone report, M4.1 "Open Data Platform: requirements and implementation plans", is being prepared.
 Furthermore an initial architecture for the open data platform has been designed.

-JAR2.2 “Federated Cloud” focused efforts in setting up process for tracking and prioritization of the needed developments.
+JRA2.2 “Federated Cloud” focused efforts in setting up process for tracking and prioritization of the needed developments.
 Moreover, this task also performed the maintenance of the existing integration tools regarding the OCCI support.
 The task has also developed the Keystone-VOMS integration module and new version of the accounting collection tools for OpenStack.
 Initial contact with some of Product Teams for UMD integration has been established and the integration is now an ongoing process.